Sign up to be a judge here.

 The judging process is designed to be quick and simple.
 You can choose which games you would like to judge and judge as many as you like.

 First you must choose a game to judge.
-Go to Round Two 2021 to see all of the games.
+Go to Round One 2022 (link active once submissions are in) to see all of the games.